jiesihu/SFDA-Chebyshev/README.md

 # SFDA-Chebyshev

 ## Introduction
 Pytorch implementation of paper "A Chebyshev Confidence Guided Source-Free Domain Adaptation Framework for Medical Image Segmentation".
+This paper is accepted by Journal of Biomedical and Health Informatics (JBHI).

 In this paper, we propose a method for evaluating the confidence of pseudo-labels and a corresponding efficient Source-Free Domain Adaptation (SFDA) framework evaluated in medical images.
 <div align="center">
   <img src="figs/framework.png"/ width="97%"> <br>
 </div>